tdsmale/tdsmale.github.io/Jungian.md

 - Indulgant: Hospitality.
 Can over-indulge promoting a mutually welcoming atmosphere.
 - Unconscious: Canon.
 Unconsciously provokes the observance of a mutually-legislated understanding.
 - Trivializing: Profitability.
 Trivializes the promotion of competitive escalation.
-- Repressed: Isolation.
+- Repressed: Distance.
 Represses the observance of an inequitable distance.

 #### ESI / ISFP / ISFj / Puritan (Shadow: Bonvivant).
 Judicious Individualist.
 Retaining selected means.